imagej/imagej.github.io/_pages/Image_Stitching.md

 This plugin is able to stitch an arbitrary collection or grid of images, it does not matter if it is 2d, 3d, 4d or 5d images as long as all images are of the same type.
 In contrast to the Pairwise Stitching of two images, this plugins will load (and potentially save) the images from/to harddisc.

-{% capture title%}
- Shows the grid/collection selection dialog.
-{% endcapture %}
-{% include thumbnail src='/images/pages/GridStitching1.png' title=title %} Please note that you should take the chance to give the Grid/Collection Stitching a clue of what the approximate layout of the tiles is if you can.
+{% include thumbnail src='/images/pages/GridStitching1.png' title='Shows the grid/collection selection dialog.'%} Please note that you should take the chance to give the Grid/Collection Stitching a clue of what the approximate layout of the tiles is if you can.
 This will reduce the computational effort significantly and is much more likely to succeed.
 If this is not possible, choose the option **Unknown positions** and the Stitching will try to figure out the correct alignment without any help.

 The first dialog queries the type image collection or image grid that you want to assemble.
 For each major type there are typically several subtypes you can choose from.
 For an easier understanding each option is supported by a small figure: